Agnes Scott College Writers' Festival Contest

 There are presently no open calls for submissions.

-Agnes Scott College’s 50th Annual Writers’ Festival will be held on Thursday and Friday, April 8-9, 2021.
+Agnes Scott College’s 52nd ANNUAL WRITERS’ FESTIVAL will be held on Thursday and Friday, March 30-31, 2023.
 Finalist entries in the Festival Contest will be judged by guest writers Elizabeth Acevedo, Caryl Phillips, and Samantha Jayne Allen ‘11.
 Contest categories are poetry, short fiction, creative nonfiction, and playwriting/screenplay.

-- The Writers’ Festival competition in poetry, short fiction, creative nonfiction, and playwriting is open to anyone currently enrolled in a graduate or undergraduate program in a college or university in the state of Georgia.
+● The Writers’ Festival competition in poetry, short fiction, creative nonfiction, and playwriting/screenplay is open to anyone currently enrolled in a graduate or undergraduate program in a college or university in the state of Georgia.

-- Each entrant may submit up to five poems, up to two stories, up to two creative nonfiction essays, and one one-act play.
+● Each entrant may submit up to five poems, up to two stories, up to two creative nonfiction essays, and one one-act play or screenplay.
 Entries must be typed in a standard 12-point black-type font (no script fonts).
 Entries in short fiction and creative nonfiction must be double-spaced.
-Entries may use global formatting (for example, first line indents) that can easily be changed to our template for publication.
+Entries should use global formatting (for example, first line indents) that can easily be changed to our template for publication.

-- Stories and creative nonfiction must be no longer than 5000 words, poems no longer than 100 lines.
-One-act plays must be no longer than 30 pages and typed in the approved professional format.
-(See the “Formatting Guide” at www.samuelfrench.com.)
+● Stories and creative nonfiction must be no longer than 5000 words, poems no longer than 100 lines.
+Plays and screenplays must be no longer than 20 pages and typed in the approved professional format.